Matt Haggman joined Knight Foundation in 2011.

 In his last full year as a journalist, the Miami New Times named him as the Best Miami Herald Reporter in its annual “Best of Miami” awards.

 Haggman serves on the boards of Endeavor Miami, Florida Philanthropic Network, The LAB Miami and the Patricia and Phillip Frost Museum of Science in Miami.
-Haggman is an advisory board member of New Leaders Council Miami and The Miami Foundation’s “Our Miami” initiative.
+Haggman is co-chair of the Beacon Council’s One Community One Goal initiative, along with serving as an advisory board member of New Leaders Council Miami and The Miami Foundation’s “Our Miami” initiative.
 He is also a founding member of TEDxMiami, which has presented programs to sold-out audiences each of the last four years.
 Haggman is a longtime volunteer with Big Brothers Big Sisters of Greater Miami.

 He earned a Bachelor of Arts from Tulane University and a law degree from Vermont Law School.
 Haggman and his wife, Danet Linares, live in Miami.